 Culture is a funny thing.
 It’s like a pass for inappropriate behaviour.
-More and more I’ve been noticing some of the strange customs in our society, which are totally accepted, but also totally weird.
+More and more I’ve been noticing strange customs in our society, which are totally accepted, but also totally weird.

-Like with breastfeeding, if you break down the fact that lots of people still think it’s disgusting to openly and publicly display ‘that’, well it’s because technically they’re sexualising the most natural and innocent thing we can do.
+The only reason there is for anyone to think it’s disgusting to openly breastfeed is that they’re sexualising the most natural and innocent thing we can do.
 Otherwise why in the world is it something to even talk about?
-After all, changing a nappy – nope, not something to discuss; mopping up posit – not especially noteworthy; bathing one’s baby – only merits a mention in terms of its loveliness.
+After all, changing a nappy – nope, not something to discuss; mopping up vomit – not especially noteworthy; bathing a baby – only merits a mention in terms of its loveliness.

 Should I Announce My Pregnancy Before the First Scan?

-Unless of course they choose to share that news at that point.
-And how dreadfully sad would it be to be in a position whereby you never get to share the joy, only the pain?
-Besides which, if the intention would be to seek solace from loved ones in such an event, why withhold their happy news in the first place?
+Of course there’s always the option to share a loss at the point at which it occurs.
+But how dreadfully sad to be in a position whereby you never get to share the joy, only the pain?
+Besides which, if the purpose is to seek solace from loved ones in such an event, why withhold such happy news in the first place?

-When did you share your pregnancy news, and what were your reasons?
+When did you share your pregnancy news, and what were your reasons for your choice?
 Would you do it differently next time?

 If you’ve suffered pregnancy loss, you can find support here.